weilunchen210/DigimonBattle/README.md

 # Digimon Battle
-This is a digimon battle turn-based game made using Scala, ScalaFX and SceneBuilder.
+This is a digimon turn-based game made using Scala, ScalaFX and SceneBuilder.

 ## Prerequisite
 - JDK: 1.8.0